Bolton Wanderers F.C.: Return to the Championship (2012–2018)

-The following season back in the Championship started badly for Bolton, with only three wins in ten league matches and a second round exit from the League Cup following a loss at Crawley Town.
+The 2012–13 Championship season started badly for Bolton, with only three wins in ten league matches and a second round exit from the League Cup following a loss at Crawley Town.
 As a result of poor performances leaving them in 16th place, Bolton sacked Coyle on 9 October 2012, replacing him with Crystal Palace's Dougie Freedman.
 They finished in seventh place, losing out on a play-off place to Leicester City on goal difference.
 The 2013–14 began with a trip to Turf Moor, in celebration of the 125th anniversary of the Football League.
 Freedman was fired after a torrid run of results at the beginning of the 2014–2015 season; he was replaced by former Celtic manager Neil Lennon, who promptly won his first game in charge 1–0 away at Birmingham.

 In December 2015, Bolton, who were £172.9 million in debt, were handed a winding-up petition from HM Revenue and Customs over unpaid taxes, and a transfer embargo for the following month's window.
 Much of this debt owed to former owner Eddie Davies was confirmed to have been written off in March 2018, to assist with the club's potential sale prospects.
 After ending a 17-game winless run, Lennon, who had been investigated by the club due to allegations about his personal life, said that the club had "been through hell".
 On 18 January 2016, the club avoided an immediate winding-up order after their case was adjourned until 22 February to give it time to either close a deal with a potential buyer or raise sufficient short-term funds from asset sales.
 The club was said to owe HM Revenue and Customs £2.2m.
 The financial situation had improved as a takeover bid by Dean Holdsworth's Sports Shield was successful in March 2016.
 Lennon was removed from his position for the final few games of the season, replaced by Academy manager Jimmy Phillips.
 On 9 April 2016, Bolton lost 4–1 away at Derby County to confirm their relegation to the third tier for the first time since 1993.

 Under new manager Phil Parkinson, Bolton won promotion from League One at the first time of asking with a second-place finish.
 On 14 September 2017, the board announced that the embargo was over.
 Bolton started their first season back in the Championship poorly, only earning their first victory in October.
 Their form improved mid-season, however going into the final round of fixtures Bolton were in the relegation zone, needing a win to stand a chance of securing survival.
 They achieved this to finish 21st, narrowly avoiding relegation, having fought back from 2–1 down to win 3–2 at home against Nottingham Forest in the last ten minutes of their final match of the season.